GoogleCloudPlatform/qupath-chcapi-extension/README.md

 2) Save changed annotations via **File**->**Save**.
 3) Click **Synchronize** button (annotations will be uploaded in chosen DICOM Store).
 4) If DICOM Store contains dicomized annotations that are locally absent they will be downloaded.
-5) If DICOM Store contains different versions of annotations for same images, user will be presented window with conflict list and asked to resolve them (with defaults set based on last modified timestamp).
+5) If DICOM Store contains different versions of annotations for the same images, user will be presented window with conflict list and asked to resolve them (with defaults set based on last modified timestamp).
 6) (Re)open annotated image - need to reload ImageData containing annotations.